fsouza/dotfiles/README.md

 ## From scratch (macOS only)

-Assuming you're me, you can run:
+Install, configure and signin to 1Password, then run:

 ```
 % curl https://fsouza.github.io/dotfiles/bootstrap.sh | zsh
 ```

-I'm documenting this just in case someone is looking for inspiration on how to do some things.
+This should only really work for me, but I'm documenting this just in case someone is looking for inspiration on how to do some things.